Suu Kyi says ready to lead Myanmar to democracy

 "I don't justify it, I think that everybody must accept responsibility for what they do.
 I accept responsibility for what I did and what I am, and so must my sons."

-"Do we think it can be amended?
-Yes, we think so, because we think that it's possible to work together with the military to make them understand why we think that this constitution will not move us in a positive direction," she said in London.

-Suu Kyi's age - she will be 70 in 2015 - and uncertain health might also make a leadership bid untenable.
-She collapsed with exhaustion at least twice during her election campaign in March, and was sick again while touring Europe.

 On Wednesday, she was due to be presented with an honorary degree by Oxford University and to address the Oxford Union debating society.
-On Thursday, she is due back in London to address both houses of parliament, a rare honour.
+On Thursday she is due back in London to address both houses of Britain's parliament, a rare honour.

+She bowed gracefully as activists shouted "Happy Birthday" and unfurled banners saying "Free all political prisoners".

+"You are our leader!
+You will restore democracy!" shouted one activist, Htein Lin, his T-shirt bearing a photo of Suu Kyi.

-Suu Kyi is the daughter of Aung San, the assassinated leader of Myanmar's struggle for independence from British rule.
+Suu Kyi is the daughter of Aung San, the assassinated hero of Myanmar's struggle for independence from British rule.

-In her London speech, Suu Kyi spoke about the importance of the rule of law in Myanmar.
+In London, Suu Kyi spoke about the importance of the rule of law in Myanmar, which was under military control for 49 years but in recent months has surprised the world with a series of democratic reforms including parliamentary polls.

 "The reason why I've emphasised the rule of law so much in my political work is because this is what we all need if we are to really proceed towards democracy," said Suu Kyi, who was sworn into Myanmar's parliament last month.

+She said in her London speech that she was confident she could work with the military rulers to amend the constitution.

+"Do we think it can be amended?
+Yes, we think so, because we think that it's possible to work together with the military to make them understand why we think that this constitution will not move us (the country) in a positive direction," she said.

-(Additional reporting by Avril Ormsby and Mo Abbas in London, and Andrew R.C.
-Marshall in Bangkok; Editing by Kevin Liffey and Robert Birsel)
+(Additional reporting by Avril Ormsby and Mo Abbas in London; Editing by Kevin Liffey)